Bruce Reyes-Chow

 In 2018 Reyes-Chow, a vocal supporter of immigrant and refugee rights, along with 30+ other faith leaders, was arrested at the US Mexico Border as part of an action by the American Friends Service Committee's protest against the militarization of the board and the treatment of refugees.
+In 2025 he was interviewed about churches taking risks to protect immigrant neighbors in response to ICE activities in US cities.

-In 2013 he was part of the controversial Council of "The New New Testament" that published a revised version of the New Testament that added writings previous deemed unworthy of inclusion and in 2022 his book was the center of a controversy about only reading writers of color during lent.
+In 2013 he was part of the controversial Council of "The New New Testament" that published a revised version of the New Testament that added writings previous deemed unworthy of inclusion and in 2022 a chapter from his book, "In Defense of Kindness" was the center of a controversy about a Chicago congregation only reading writers of color during lent.

 In 2010 Reyes-Chow was named to the NUMMI Blue Ribbon Commission by CA State Treasurer, Bill Lockyer tasked with convincing the Toyota Motor Corporation not to close their manufacturing plant in Fremont, CA.